-Buzz Lightyear Of Star Command was released on DVD & VHS in 2000.
-The series ran from 2000-2001 on Disney Channel.
-Back when Disney Channel has good shows until “Hannah Montana” happened.
+Buzz Lightyear Of Star Command was released on DVD & VHS in 2000. (same year The Emperor’s New Groove came out) The series ran from 2000-2001 on Disney Channel.
+Back when Disney Channel had good shows, until “Hannah Montana” happened.

 The following review does not feature any very important SPOILERS whatsoever.
 If you haven’t got a chance to view this underrated film, feel free to read my non-spoiler article.
 Is Buzz Lightyear Of Star Command a good direct-to-video film or one of Disney’s worst cheaply made direct-to-video sequels?
 Let’s find out shall we?